easybuilders/easybuild-tutorial/docs/troubleshooting/README.md

 installation, it will check the exit status.
 If the exit status is zero, EasyBuild will usually assume that the shell command ran correctly, and it will continue with the rest of the installation procedure.
-If the exit status is different from zero, a problem has occured and the installation will be interrupted.
+If the exit status is different from zero, a problem has occurred and the installation will be interrupted.

 ### Example